SimplifiedLogic/Nitro-CELL-FREE_AUTOMATIONS/README.md

 ## Sample Automations!
 This project contains FREE Creo Parametric Batch Export Automations using Nitro-CELL!

-These can be used by either FREE or Purchased Nitro-CELL License Users.
+These can be used by <strong>-EITHER-</strong> Nitro-CELL FREE or Purchased License Users.

 ## Minimum Requirements
 * Creo Parametric